-A thematic guide to artifacts, manuscripts, and books in the Connecticut Historical Society collection, created in 1994.
+A thematic guide to artifacts, manuscripts, and books in the Connecticut Museum of Culture and History collection, created in 1994.
 Although incomplete, it provides a partial view of African and African American-related materials in the collection.

 Civil War Manuscripts Project

-An in-depth survey of the Civil War manuscript holdings of the Connecticut Historical Society compiled in the 1990s, with some later additions.
+An in-depth survey of the Civil War manuscript holdings of the Connecticut Museum of Culture and History compiled in the 1990s, with some later additions.
 Browse by name, residence, or regiment.
 Includes some detailed examinations consisting of transcriptions, content analysis, genealogical or biographical information, and more.